dishasingla5/Smart-room-automation/README.md

-# Smart Room Automation System
+# IoT-Based Energy Conservation System

 An IoT-based smart room automation system using ESP32 and Arduino for intelligent control of appliances, lighting, and environmental conditions.
 The system integrates RFID-based access control, automatic lighting using LDR, and cloud monitoring via ThingSpeak.